b-turan/b-turan/README.md

 ### Hi there, my name is B. Turan 👋

-- 🔭 I’m currently working on Transformers for Neural Machine Translation
+- 🔭 I’m currently working on XAI
 - 🌱 I’m currently learning C++
 - 💬 Ask me about anything you think I might be helpful for
 ## Profile Stats